 4. Leave the filter to dry

 Leave the filters to air dry for 24 hours before replacing them.
-When inserted into the right position the filter should slot back into the body of the vacuum cleaner without requiring excessive force, otherwise, you may risk breaking it.
+When inserted into the right position, the filter should slot back into the vacuum cleaner's body without requiring excessive force - otherwise, you may risk breaking it.

 5. Empty the bin